harisjmd/home_stack/roles/raspberrypi-config/README.md

-Role Name
+raspberrypi-config
 =========

-A brief description of the role goes here.
+Uses **raspbi-config** tool of raspbian to make changes to the configuration of the Raspberry Pi

 Requirements
 ------------